sausheong/saushengine/README.md

-# SaushEngine2
+# SaushEngine

+SaushEngine is a simple, customizable search engine that allows you to crawl through anything and anywhere for data.
+You can use it to crawl an intranet or a file server for documents, spreadsheets and slides or even your computer.

-An all new and improved SaushEngine! _This is work in progress, please do not use yet!_
+_This is work in progress, please do not use yet!_

 ## Features